maykar/compact-custom-header/readme.md

 When updating, if not using [custom-updater](https://github.com/custom-components/custom_updater), be sure add to the version number at the end of your lovelace resources.

 You can use [custom-updater](https://github.com/custom-components/custom_updater) to update this card with no additional configuration.
+Keep in mind that custom-updater only fully works yaml mode or with Home Assistant versions below 0.84.0.

 You may need to have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.